WisnuMulya/RoboND-DeepLearning-Project/writeup.md

 ## Future Enhancements

+While the classification of hero when in close proximity is already good, better classification of other people and hero when far away would be helpful, since currently it's doing a poor job:

+### Hero close proximity

+![Hero segmentation image when close][hero]

+### Other people segmentation

+![Other people segmentation image][other-people]

+### Hero far away

+![Hero segmentation image when in far away][hero-far]

-For future enhancements, larger epochs would be helpful to produce a more accurate segmentation.
+Other improvements might be larger epochs to produce a more accurate segmentation.
 Also, a potential layer to be applied would be an inception layer that is discussed in the class, of which it's suggested that it would provide a better result.